freelunchtheorem/Conditional_Density_Estimation/README.md

 # Conditional Density Estimation (CDE)

 **Update:** Conditional Density Estimation now runs with PyTorch (with the help of cursor + GPT-5.1 Codex Mini).
 The legacy TensorFlow implementation lives in the `tensorflow` branch.
-All core estimators, runners, and examples are tested with the latest PyTorch release.
+All core estimators, runners, and examples are tested with Python 3.12.1 and PyTorch 2.9.1.
 Logging is now done via wandb (offline/online mode & additional csv/pd dataframes outputs).

 ## Description
 Python/PyTorch implementations of various methods for conditional density estimation